Skip to main content

 Reporting Dates: File reports quarterly, unless an election is held before the next quarterly report is due.
 If an election is held use the Reporting information below.

-Filing schedules will be assigned within Guardian 2.0 for Candidates and Committees by the Commission for Local Government (counties, municipalities, independent school districts, or technology center districts).
+Filing schedules will be assigned within the Guardian for Candidates and Committees by the Commission for Local Government (counties, municipalities, independent school districts, or technology center districts).

 Previous to the change on November 1, 2025 the Commission provided the following information to assist filer's in determining when reports are due.